-Retail analytics have been available for some time now in brick and mortar stores, however, the spot light for data gathering and analysis has been in the digital world.
+Retail analytics have been available for some time now in brick and mortar stores.
+However, the spotlight for data gathering and analysis has been in the digital world.

-Retail today is being shaped by the empowered customer, who demands convenience, customization, collaboration and consistency.
+Retail today is being shaped by the empowered customer, who demands convenience, customization, collaboration, and consistency.
 To deliver this demand to the customer, retailers employ retail analytics, which offers insight into how well marketing is working, what customers actually do when they enter a store and whether there is an end result to their visit, such as a sale (conversion).

-What are Retail Analytics?
+What is Retail Analytics?

 Hot zone and dwell time: